initialed85/djangolang/README.md

 ## Tasks

-- Roadmap
-  - [DONE] Introspection functionality
-  - [DONE] Generated SQL helpers
-  - [DONE] Generated endpoint
-  - [DONE] Generic HTTP server
-  - [DONE] Support for HTTP middleware
 - [TODO] Authentication HTTP middleware
 - [TODO] Support for object-level middleware
 - [TODO] Authorization object-level middleware
-  - [DONE] Generic CDC server
-  - [DONE] Cache presented via endpoints and invalidated via CDC
 - [TODO] Explicit tests for the cache
 - [TODO] Mechanism to optionally partition cache by authentication (i.e. public vs private endpoint caching)
-  - [DONE] OpenAPI schema generation
 - [TODO] Better tests for OpenAPI schema generation
-  - [TODO] Go client generation
-  - [TODO] TypeScript client generation
 - [TODO] Ephemeral pub-sub using Redis
 - [TODO] WebSocket client for ephemeral pub-sub
-  - [TODO] Custom endpoints
+- [TODO] Support for custom endpoints
-- Bits and pieces
-  - [DONE] Fix PATCH when you want to set something to null (relates to object.Update and `setZeroValues`)
-  - [DONE] Fix up soft-deleting vs hard-deleting
 - [TODO] Make the errors more readable (probably populate an `objects: []any` field)
 - [TODO] Move some of the configuration injection further out (environment variables at the outside, but just function parameters further in)
 - [TODO] Replace the various "this should probably be configurable" TODOs with mechanisms to configure
 - [TODO] Support more Postgres data types as they come up
 - [TODO] Better support for recursive schemas (in the case that they cause a graph cycle)
-  - [TODO] Support views
+- [TODO] Support for views
 - [TODO] Fix up the various templating shortcuts I've taken that cause `staticcheck` warnings (e.g. `unnecessary use of fmt.Sprintf`)
+- [TODO] Support foreign key children in endpoints

 ## Usage for prod